-1. Contributing to the economy and supporting jobs The commercial property industry directly contributed EUR 427 billion to the European economy in 2021, representing about 2.8% of the total economy, which is comparable to the combined size of the European automotive industry and telecommunications sectors.
-It employs 4.2 million people, which is more than the combined employment of the auto manufacturing industry and the telecommunications sectors and equivalent to banking.
-The commercial property industry's economic contribution continued to grow in 2021, absolutely and as a share of the total economy.
-Total employment proved resilient to the global pandemic with a particular upswing in employment in construction, development and the repair of buildings.
-This reflects two priorities of institutional investors.
-First, the increasing focus of institutional investors on the provision of social and affordable housing as they respond to the severe shortfall in existing supply.
-Second, investment in existing buildings to improve their energy efficiency.
+4. Contributing to the economy and supporting jobs

+The commercial property industry directly contributed €522.7 billion GVA to the European economy in 2023.
+This represents about 2.9% of the total economy, which is comparable to the combined size of the European auto manufacturing industry and telecommunications sectors.
+It employs 4.4 million people, which is more than the combined employment of the auto manufacturing industry and the telecommunications sectors and equivalent to banking.

+The commercial property industry's economic contribution continued to grow in 2023, absolutely and as a share of the total economy.
+Total employment in commercial property proved resilient to the global pandemic and subsequent interest rate movements, with employment in construction, development and the repair of buildings remaining stable after its bounce post pandemic.
 This activity in development, refurbishment and repair of buildings is the largest segment of the commercial property sector.
 The upkeep, management and care of commercial buildings is also a sizeable activity, undertaken either directly by property owners or on their behalf by a growing number of specialist contractors.
 All of these activities are an essential part of maintaining and improving the quality of the accommodation services provided to businesses and have an indirect impact on the environmental quality of public spaces.
-Investment, fund and portfolio management represents a disproportionately high share of value-added labour.
-It contributes 6.5 times more per worker than the overall European average value-added per worker.
-In addition, employment in transactions, management and construction are directly dependent on this activity.
-Indirectly, employment in the CRE sector contributes a value added multiplier of 2.96 to employment across the construction supply chain, business and consumer services, professional, scientific & technical services, and public and private administration & support services.
-The benefits of this are manifest in improved standards of living and attainment, and the impact on consumption induces a further jobs multiplier of 0.8.